USU 1320: History and Civilization

 Europe had experienced a remarkable period of expansion during the High Middle Ages (1050-1300 CE) but that age of growth reached its limit in the later part of the thirteenth century (the late 1200's CE).
 By then, good farmland had been overworked, and new fields were proving only marginally productive.
 As the population began to surpass the capacity of the land to feed its inhabitants, famine was imminent.

 Worse yet, the climate of Europe was for reasons which are still unclear entering a cooling phase.
 Whereas in the High Middle Ages a warm, dry climate had predominated, by the turn of the fourteenth century global weather patterns changed for the colder and wetter.
-Scientists today have found evidence of this so-called "Little Ice Age," showing that polar and Alpine glaciers began to advance at this time.
+Scientists today find evidence of this so-called "Little Ice Age," in polar and Alpine glaciers which the data show began to advance at this time.
 Moreover, historical records from the day confirm that the winter of 1306-7 was unusually frigid, the first such lingering cold snap Europe had endured in nearly three centuries.

 While the drop in global temperature was probably no more than one degree on average, it was enough to make a significant impact on agriculture.
 For instance, grain and cereal production had to be abandoned in Scandinavia, and viticulture (wine-production) became impossible in England, as it still is for the most part.
 Not only cooler but wetter, too, the change in climate brought with it increased rainfall which precipitated other problems, such as flooding.
 In particular, the Arno River which flows through Florence (central Italy) swept away many bridges with the force of its waters.